elshnkhll/RokuRC/README.md

 http://rokurc.com

-Web Browser based Roku TV Remote control with Power On/Off, Mute, Voume Up/Down Buttons
+Web Browser based Roku TV Remote Control with Power On/Off, Mute, Voume Up/Down Buttons

 It does not use IR, so you can control the TV in the other room.

+Works in Chrome, Safari, Edge, FireFox.